 Now, let us check the timeline of Henri Rousseau between 1907 and 1910 so that we exactly know what influenced the artist to paint the composition.

 The period between 1907-10 was the fullest period of Rousseau’s life, and his dreams to gain wide recognition for his artistic profession came true.
-He was sixty-three when he became the centre of the most advanced group of artists and writers in Paris and was notable in the intellectual group of the world.
+He was sixty-three when he became the center of the most advanced group of artists and writers in Paris and was notable in the intellectual group of the world.
 The painting Snake-Charmer, now in the Louvre, was commissioned by Madame Delaunay.
-And this painting gained wide acclaim as a result of the Autumn Salon exhibition and was the artist.
+This painting gained wide acclaim as a result of the Autumn Salon exhibition and so did the artist.

 Once you know the painting’s background, it is essential to know that he held the artwork exhibition between 18 March and 1 May 1910.
 On the exhibition, Vollard asked Henri,